Chart Color Schemes

 Kellyville Ridge - The Ponds's population is younger than the national pattern

-Kellyville Ridge - The Ponds has a median age of 36 years, nearly matching Greater Sydney's average of 37 years and slightly below Australia's median of 38 years.
-Compared to Greater Sydney, Kellyville Ridge - The Ponds has a higher percentage of residents aged 5-14 (17.8%) but fewer residents aged 25-34 (8.1%).
-This concentration of 5-14 year-olds is significantly higher than the national average of 12.2%.
-Between the 2021 Census and present, demographic aging is apparent with the median age increasing from 35 to 36 years.
-Notable changes include the 45-54 age group growing from 15.1% to 17.9% of the population, and the 15-24 cohort increasing from 12.2% to 14.9%.
-Conversely, the 35-44 cohort has decreased from 21.3% to 18.5%, and the 5-14 group has dropped from 19.9% to 17.8%.
+Kellyville Ridge - The Ponds has a median age of 36 years, nearly matching Greater Sydney's average of 37 and slightly below Australia's median of 38.
+Compared to Greater Sydney, Kellyville Ridge - The Ponds has a higher proportion of residents aged 5-14 (17.8%) but fewer residents aged 25-34 (8.1%).
+This concentration of 5-14 year-olds is well above the national average of 12.2%.
+Between the 2021 Census and the present, demographic aging has occurred, with the median age increasing from 35 to 36 years.
+Notable changes include the growth of the 45 to 54 age group from 15.1% to 17.9%, and the increase of the 15 to 24 cohort from 12.2% to 14.9%.
+Conversely, the 35 to 44 cohort has decreased from 21.3% to 18.5%, and the 5 to 14 group has dropped from 19.9% to 17.8%.
 By 2041, population forecasts indicate significant demographic shifts for Kellyville Ridge - The Ponds.
-The 75-84 age cohort is projected to rise substantially, increasing by 643 people (an 85% growth) from 753 to 1,397.
+The 75 to 84 age cohort is projected to increase substantially, rising by 643 people (an 85% increase) from 753 to 1,397.
 Notably, the combined 65+ age groups will account for 66% of total population growth, reflecting the area's aging demographic profile.
-Meanwhile, both the 15-24 and 0-4 age groups are expected to decrease in numbers.
+Meanwhile, both the 15 to 24 and 0 to 4 age groups are expected to decrease in number.